ColeTownsend/Meeet-Blog/_posts/2014-09-16-tuesday-forecast-four.md

 Noah and I just started back up with school so development has slowed a bit while we get in the groove.
 However, this week we knocked out some bugs with tweet and fixed some issues with chat.

 <blockquote>
-<h3><span class="stats">Stats</span>5 days to Go</h3>
+<h3><span class="update">Update</span>Removing Direct Messages</h3>
-We've raised $1,556.
-We still need more donations — spread the word! <a href="https://twitter.com/intent/tweet?text=Meeet%20by%20Meeet%20Co&via=kickstarter&url=http://kck.st/1kYExFk">Tell all of your friends</a>!
+We've come to realize we moved too soon on our chat feature.
+We're going to create a seperate avenue of communication that will go through Twitter.
+We realize this is imperfect, but in order to focus on our project creation and application process, it is a must.

 <h3><span class="update">Update</span>New Developer</h3>
-We're working on getting another developer and are currently speaking to Jesse Shawl.
+We're working on getting another developer and are currently speaking to the amazing [Jesse Shawl](https://jesse.sh/).
+You may have used his blog to help set up Node on your laptop or streamline your Jekyll workflow.

 <h3><span class="update">Update</span>Podcast in the Works</h3>
 We're going to get a line up of interviews for our podcast on side projects.
 If you think you have an awesome story to share, <a href="mailto:us@meeet.co">email us</a>!